SparkyBobo/dmxdemonstrator/hardware/io-analog/pwm/README.md

 15V|392 1%|43.2k 1%|20v-24v
 24V|392 1%|71.5k 1%|28v-30v

 R4 uses the same values in all configuration to reduce the number of parts required.
-There is nothing terrible special about this value, they just happen to work for a wide range of output voltages and is the value mention in the LM317 data sheet.
+There is nothing terrible special about this value, it just happen to work for a wide range of output voltages and is the value mention in the LM317 data sheet.
 If you want to create a custom voltage range, use the following formulas:

 Vo = 1.25v + (1 + (R5 / R4))
 Vi = Vo + 2v or 3v (for higher current, use 3v)